qmonmous/Blog-Gatsby.js/src/content/deadlift-guidance.md

 ![Test Image](img/pull.jpg)

-Here are the main reasons why you should try and adopt Trap Bar deadlifts:
+Here are the main reasons why you should at least try out Trap Bar deadlifts:
 - **easier to learn and safer for a lot of people**.
 The position is naturally better as the barbell is not in front of you.
 Moreover, most trap bars grips are raised so there is less ROM.
 - **stronger and safer grip**.
 Doesn’t require a mixed grip to be stronger, which is preferable as mixed grip tends to cause muscle imbalances and isn’t comfortable for beginners.
 - **allows for higher velocity and higher power output**, which tend to ease your progressive overload on the movement.
 This was corroborated in a 2016 study.

 ![Small Test Image](img/pull.jpg)

+## Exceptions
-The only exception would be when choosing a movement to train terminal hip extension; where a (partial) Romanian deadlift might be a better option.
+- If you want to focus on your hamstrings and train your terminal hip extension; a (partial) Romanian deadlift might be a better option.
+- If you want to compete in powerlifting competitions, you'll need to perform with a traditional barbell.